ng-columbus/ng-sample/README.md

 Sample of an Angular 2 build environment

 This project is one of many ways of programming with AngularJS 2.
-It utilizes the JSPM library to manage dependencies, and the
+It uses TypeScript for its programming language.

 ## Build